st-korn/urbanmegaphone/README.md

 2. Check, if there are remaining houses without coordinates.
 3. Reverse assign to points of `pkk.rosreestr.ru` and `map.yandex.ru` advanced houses information from `dom.gosuslugi.ru`.
 4. Loop throught `osm.org` buildings and find `pkk.rosreestr.ru` and `map.yandex.ru` points, which are placed directly on it.
 If there are several points on one building - choose a point with the largest number of flats.
 Write to OSM building house parameters from selected point, such as floor and flats count, cadastre or FIAS numbers.
 Mark this building and this point as assigned.
 5. Look arround unassigned building to find unassigned point near them сloser than a `1 meter` away.
 Assign points data to the building and mark them both as assigned.
 If where are two unassigned points on this ditance - take the one closest to the building.
+Also create building's field `distance` and put in it the distance between the building and found point.
 6. Do the same thing for `2 meters` distance.
 Than for `3 meters`. ...
 And more, until we reach `max_distance` meters distance (`50 meters` by default settings).
 7. Search all unassigned points of individual houses (only one flat).
 Create new buildings as squared plygon `individual_home_dimentions x individual_home_dimentions` dimentions.
 This is necessary because many individual houses does not have polygons on OpenStreetMap maps.

-After each step, script print statistic abount total count and percentages of assigned houses and flats in them:
+After each step, script print statistic about total count and percentages of assigned houses and flats in them:

 ![Statistic of assigned houses and flats](/images/houses-statistic3.png)